jassoDue/hello-world/README.md

 My name is Santiago, I'am 25 years old, I live in Mexico City, Mexico.
 I love riding bycicle at night time, feel the cold air, watch the city lights.
-I usually do it alone by myself, juts my bycicle and I. But when a friend or family joins me, it's much better.
+I usually do it alone by myself, just my bycicle and I. But when a friend or family joins me, it's much better.